Peppecoding/Peppecoding/README.md

 ### 🌱 **Always Learning**
 My journey involves constant growth as I refine my technical abilities, explore cutting-edge technologies, and contribute to meaningful projects.

-### 📡 **Let’s Connect!**
-I'm open to discussions, collaborations, and new opportunities in technology.
-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/giuseppe-mendoza-noto-486715151/) or explore my projects here on GitHub.

 ### 🛠 **Languages and Tools**